Elpinzeiro/Open_data/README.md

 you can test the correct activation of Tomcat by browsing to localhost: 8080

 ## Step 3
-Launch the [index](https://github.com/Elpinzeiro/Open_data/blob/main/website/OpenData/index.html) web page, inside the SitoWeb / OpenData folder. see documentation [here]
+Launch the [index](https://github.com/Elpinzeiro/Open_data/blob/main/website/OpenData/index.html) web page, inside the website/OpenData folder. see documentation [here]